 As a result, this plan would not be recommended for small teams, but is beneficial for larger teams using Microsoft products who prospect on LinkedIn.

 Microsoft Dynamics NAV lacks the bulk email capability that is a feature in many of the other programs we considered unless you add on the marketing module.
 Even then, there is a learning curve to set up and use the marketing functionality and its email marketing campaign reports are not as robust as other tools we consider.

 Microsoft Dynamics is a super robust system and may offer more functionality than is needed by smaller businesses, which is why we recommend Freshsales instead.
 However, as it is scalable and integrates directly with other Microsoft products, it may still be a good choice for businesses with a rapid growth strategy or those already using Office 365.

 Users like the fact that you can not only combine the tool with customer service, but you can also add accounting, inventory control, and HR modules too.
 However, they report that the software is so customizable, implementation takes weeks.
 Additionally, Microsoft prefers you to use one of their trusted partners to manage initial set-up, which can result in additional costs.

 All Microsoft Dynamics Plans include Office 365 integration as well as data security and phone and web support through one of their network of partners.
 To learn how their other modules can improve your business productivity or to schedule a demonstration, contact Microsoft Dynamics NAV today.

 The Bottom Line

-We selected Freshsales as the best overall contact management software for 2019 after a thorough exam of customer reviews, product features, and pricing.
-Freshsales provides the most contact management functionality for the cost and is also a great CRM that can be customized to your needs.
-You can sign up for Freshsales’ free Forever plan or start your free 30-day trial to test drive its more advanced features today.
+We selected Freshsales as the best overall contact management software for 2019 after a thorough exam of customer reviews and matching up common needs with product features.
+Freshsales provides the most functionality with regards to contact management for its price and is also a great CRM that can be customized to your needs.
+You can sign up for Freshsales’ free Forever plan or start your free 30-day trial to test drive of its more advanced features today.